top of page

 Saturday 22nd March

 LEMF welcomes puppeteer Rose Minnema who brings medieval puppets and marionettes to the festival this year.
-Fresh from the market, Rose and company will guide festival guests in a puppet-making workshop for this family-friendly event just ahead of a storytelling afternoon.
+Fresh from the market, Rose and company will guide festival guests in a puppet-making workshop for this family-friendly event.
 Everyone will leave with their very own puppet or marionette!

 €15 carer+child

 LEMF welcomes puppeteer Rose Minnema who brings medieval puppets and marionettes to the festival this year.
-Fresh from the market, Rose and company will guide festival guests in a puppet-making workshop for this family-friendly event just ahead of a storytelling afternoon.
+Fresh from the market, Rose and company will guide festival guests in a puppet-making workshop for this family-friendly event.
 Everyone will leave with their very own puppet or marionette!

 €15 carer+child